 In addition, CBD is an antioxidant.
-Therefore, it can help repair those inflamed tissues and tendons we mentioned before.
+Therefore, it can help repair tissues and tendons we mentioned before.

 With that, you want a post-workout treat that is high in protein, carbs and fat.
 You need the carbs to help create the glycogen necessary to break down amino-rich proteins.
 Fat is essential because it helps with the absorption of nutrients in the gut lining.

 Once again, CBD comes in handy.
-Full spectrum hemp oil contains phytochemicals unique to the hemp plant.
-That means full spectrum hemp oil is rich in omega-3 fatty acids.
+Broad spectrum hemp oil contains phytochemicals unique to the hemp plant.
+That means broad spectrum hemp oil is rich in omega-3 fatty acids.
 These are proteins that help repair damage that transpires during an intense day at the gym.